Web design is a tricky subject.

 People have different opinions about what constitutes good web design and what doesn’t.

 Some people think your site needs to be super sleek with an up-to-date, modern design in order to get attention.
 Others believe that web design doesn’t really matter all that much and you just need a site that works and lets people do what they want, like Craigslist.

 Both answers are right depending on which industry or business you’re talking about.
-But, how do you figure out what’s right for you?
-And, how can you make sure you’re web designer knows what they’re talking about and won’t make mistakes?
+But how do you figure out what’s right for you?
+And how can you make sure your web designer knows what they’re talking about and won’t make mistakes?

-Also, you can use these principles to make sure your web designer knows what they’re doing.
+You can use these principles to make sure your web designer knows what they’re doing.
 Just because someone is a good designer doesn’t mean they know how to design for the web.
-And, just because someone designs websites doesn’t mean they know how to design a site that will convert.
+And just because someone designs websites doesn’t mean they know how to design a site that will convert.
 Pay close attention to the principles presented in this post, and use them if necessary to make sure your designer designs a site that’s optimized to get the results you need.

 The first mistake people make is creating a site with fonts that are too small.

 The reason for this is that, back in the day, most websites had small fonts.
-The standard was somewhere around 12 px, and nearly everyone followed that standard.
+The standard was somewhere around 12px (9pt), and nearly everyone followed that standard.

 People also started to realize that you have only a limited amount of time to get visitors’ attention and let them know they’re in the right place.
-One study even states that the average attention span in 2013 was 8 seconds, one second less than the average attention span of a goldfish.
-The same study also states that people read only 28% of the words on an average web page.
+One study even states that the average attention span is 8 seconds, one second less than the average attention span of a goldfish.
+A similar study states that people read only 28% of the words on an average web page.